 Enduring power of attorney

-You would use an enduring power of attorney to appoint someone to make financial and personal decisions on your behalf if you become unable to make your own decisions, e.g. if you have failing cognitive health or lose capacity to make decisions.
+You would use an enduring power of attorney to appoint someone to make financial and/or personal decisions on your behalf.

-For financial decisions, you can nominate whether you want the attorney to begin making financial decisions for you straight away or only once you’ve lost capacity.
+For financial decisions, you can nominate whether you want the attorney to begin making financial decisions for you straight away or at some other date or occasion, such as

 When doubt arises over whether a person has the capacity to make an enduring power of attorney, the Queensland Civil and Administrative Tribunal (QCAT) can make a decision about that person’s decision-making capacity.